Argo-Robot/foundation_models/README.md

     <img src="./images/foundation_models.png" alt="Global Trajectory">
 </div><br>

-Robotics is undergoing a revolution as foundation models (large AI models trained on diverse datasets) are enabling robots to perform complex manipulation tasks with unprecedented generalization.
-Unlike traditional approaches that require task-specific programming, these models leverage transformers and imitation learning to allow robots to adapt flexibly to new tasks and environments.
-This shift is driving advances in critical applications, from industrial automation and precision manufacturing to home robot assistants.
+The world of robotics is evolving rapidly with the advent of **foundation models**: large  AI systems that enable robots to perform complex manipulation tasks with unprecedented flexibility.
+These models, which leverage techniques like **transformers** and **imitation learning**, allow robots to learn across diverse environments and tasks without task-specific programming.
+This shift is driving advances in critical applications, from industrial automation to home robot assistants.

-In this blog post, we’ll explore state-of-the-art methods like ACT, Octo, Helix from Figure AI, OpenVLA and Diffusion Policies from Toyota Research Institute.
-We'll break down each method into its core components: the datasets they use, the inputs and outputs they use and their model architectures.
+In this blog post, we’ll break down key foundation models for robotic manipulation, including:

+- **Architectures of Foundation Models**: How modern models like ACT, Octo, OpenVLA and Helix are designed to enable robots to perform generalist tasks.
+- **Action Representation**: Different methods for representing actions, such as continuous space, discretization and diffusion-based generation.
+- **Finetuning Considerations**: Key insights on how to adapt these models for specific tasks and environments to ensure high performance in real-world applications.

-Whether you're an AI researcher, a roboticist, or simply curious about the future of autonomous robots, this guide will provide a clear and structured overview of how modern foundation models are shaping the next generation of robotic manipulation!
+Whether you're an AI researcher, roboticist or just curious about the future of autonomous robots, this guide will provide a clear and engaging overview of the exciting innovations shaping the next generation of robotic manipulation.

 ## 1) Action Chunk Transformer (ACT)